Posted by Stuart on September 24, 2014

 When you read “The ALS Ice Bucket Challenge…” in the title of this article, your probably though “oh ya, I forgot about that thing!”.
 All good things will come to an end, and with social media it often ends very quickly.
 Once you achieve a viral campaign the hard part begins – how do you leverage this campaign in the future to continue find success?
 Movember is a great example of a viral campaign that has continued to find success over several years, proper planning and strategy is the difference between being a repeat success and a one hit wonder.

 What did you think of the ALS Ice Bucket Challenge?
 Did you participate?
-Let us know in the comments below!
+Share your photos on social media with tagging us @bticreative!